BoomerZ-money/new-pywallet/README.md

 ### Running Tests

-To run the test suite:
+To run the test suite for the original PyWallet:

 ```bash
 python pywallet3.py --tests